xwdsh1446546640/my-academic-website/content/en/publication/aiart2023_2/_index.md

 ---
-title: "Aesthetic Visual Question Answering of Photographs"
+title: "An Order-Complexity Model for Aesthetic Quality Assessment of Homophony Music Performance"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - Xin Jin
-- Yuchen Li
 - admin
+- Jinyu Wang
+- Duo Xu
-- Xinghui Zhou
+- Yiqing Rong
-- Hongtao Yang
+- Shuai Cui

 # Author notes (optional)
 # author_notes: